mikhail-rodin/OpticScripts/README.md

   Generates 3 Zemax files for each of the 'scope's thin lenses.
 Those can be transformed into thick groups using Russinov's methodology, pre-optimized independently for minimum tolerance sensitivity with a curved field, and eventually assembled into a flat-field system.

++ `agf2seq.py` - Zemax to CodeV glass catalogue converter

+  Takes an .agf file and generates a CodeV .seq private catalogue with dispersion coeffs (as opposed to interpolation points).

 ## CodeV macros

 ### How to use